sebastienrousseau/shokunin/content/index.md

 author: Sebastien Rousseau
 ## charset - The charset of the site. (default: utf-8)
 charset: utf-8
-copyright: "&copy; 2021 Sebastien Rousseau.
+copyright: "2021 Sebastien Rousseau.
 All rights reserved."
 ## id - The id of the site.
 id: 4ef3bf81-5515-45f0-9254-6d70caf0d75f
 ## icon - The icon of the site in SVG format.